mathewajk/LingTube/README.md

 `python3 youspeak/2-chunk-audio.py voice -g kor -s`

 This call:
-1. Takes a group name and locates the group folder `kor` under the folder of scraped YouTube audio called `raw_audio/wav`
+1. Takes a group name and locates the group folder `kor` under the folder of scraped YouTube audio called `raw_audio`
 2. For each audio file, checks if TextGrids already exist.
-(If yes, extracts audio per "speech" interval in the TextGrid and saves as WAV files under the folder `chunked_audio/kor/audio/chunking`.
+(If yes, extracts audio per "speech" interval in the TextGrid and saves as WAV files under the folder `chunked_audio/kor/audio/chunking`, with a log file in `chunked_audio/kor/logs/chunking`.
 Then, moves onto next file.)
 3. If no, runs voice activity detection on each audio file to identify pauses/breath breaks vs. speech.
 4. Adds boundaries to a TextGrid per video to identify intervals of "speech" or "silence" and saves this TextGrid under the folder `chunked_audio/kor/textgrids/chunking`
-5. Extracts audio per identified speech chunk and saves as WAV files under the folder `chunked_audio/kor/audio/chunking`
+5. Extracts audio per identified speech chunk and saves as WAV files under the folder `chunked_audio/kor/audio/chunking`, with a log file in `chunked_audio/kor/logs/chunking`

 <!-- ```
 usage: 2-chunk-audio.py [-h] {voice,music} ...